Angelmmiguel/angelmm.rocks/articles/hire-ethical-developers.md

 ---
 title: Hire ethical developers
-published: 28-04-2018
+published: 30-04-2018
 tags: personal
 ---

 _Imagine you are running a small shop in your city.
-One day you catch someone stealing something in your shop.
-After arguing, that person asks to join your shop crew because there are some security points that could be improved._
+One day you catch a few people stealing something in your shop.
+After arguing, they ask to join your shop crew because they know some security points that could be improved._

-You probably **wouldn't want to hire a thief** for your shop.
-That individual knows the damage is causing by stealing you, but that's not a reason for him to stop doing that.
-Is that the kind of person you would want to work with?
+**Is that the kind of people you would want to work with?** Probably not.
+They know that you're losing your money when they steal something.
+However, that's not a reason for them to stop doing it.

 What's happening in the developer's world?